Forum-App-web-module/E-learning-App/elearning_platform_checklist.md

 ## Optional features (should)
 - ❌ Search endpoints should support pagination and sorting.
-- ❌ petar Email Verification for the teachers could be implemented.
+- ✅ Email Verification for the teachers could be implemented.
 For the registration to be completed, the teacher must verify their email by clicking on a link send to their email by the application.
 Before verifying their email, teachers cannot create courses.
 - ❌ petar Email notifications could be supported (i.e.  with the help with a third party service like: https://dev.mailjet.com/email/guides/send-api-v31/.)
 Add Easter eggs whenever you could.
 Creativity is always welcome and appreciated.
 Find a way to add something fun and/or interesting, maybe an Easter egg or two to your project to add some variety.